 However, this also has something to do with the type of paints.
 If you’re planning to use latex or oil-based paint, a powerful sprayer helps to spray easier.

-A sprayer that comes with different-sized tips is very much appreciated since it can fit the bill for various tasks.
+The best paint sprayer for trim and doors that come with different-sized tips are appreciated since they can fit the bill for various tasks.
 Plus, tips that can work with other materials like stains or primers will come in handy when dealing with different stages of a painting process.

 A longer hose aids in reaching broader areas without having to move the whole sprayer with you, making your trim and doors painting so much easier.